juanravm/MicroSeqProfiler/README.md

 -   [*ggpicrust2* package](https://github.com/cafferychen777/ggpicrust2): *ggpicrust2* is an R package used for the these differential abundance methods and the graphical illustration of the differentially active microbial metabolic pathways.

-Each package has his own requirements and the installation method is explained in more detail in the [wiki web tab](https://github.com/juanravm/MicroSeqProfiler/wiki).
+Each package has his own requirements and the installation method is explained in more detail in the [GitHub wiki web tab](https://github.com/juanravm/MicroSeqProfiler/wiki).